thebeamguide/beamV1/README.md

-# beamV1 stop asking me for doing it for u cus i wont my discord is mck1234#4310 if u need help add me making a server soon and new updates
+# beamV1 stop asking me for doing it for u cus i wont my discord is mck1234#4310 if u need help add me making a server soon and new updates remember to take off real time protection before installing.